meta-llama/llama-stack-client-kotlin/examples/android_app/README.md

 Please dive in and start exploring our demo app today!
 We look forward to any feedback and are excited to see your innovative ideas to build agentic apps with Llama models.
 The current demo app is built using both Java and Kotlin.
 The majority of the activities are built with Java but the interfacing with Llama Stack APIs are in Kotlin.

-**Latest Update (04/14/2025)**:
+**Latest Update (07/21/2025)**:
-- Updated the demo app to be compatible with Llama Stack Kotlin SDK [v0.2.2](https://github.com/meta-llama/llama-stack-client-kotlin/releases/tag/v0.2.2) and Llama Stack version [v0.2.2](https://github.com/meta-llama/llama-stack/releases/tag/v0.2.2).
+- Updated the demo app to be compatible with Llama Stack Kotlin SDK [v0.2.14](https://github.com/meta-llama/llama-stack-client-kotlin/releases/tag/v0.2.14) and Llama Stack version [v0.2.14](https://github.com/meta-llama/llama-stack/releases/tag/v0.2.14).
-- Implemented a remote RAG use-case
-- Implemented the newly created local RAG support by the SDK with a use-case.

 ## Key Concepts
 From this demo app, you will learn many key concepts of building a GenAI Andrioid app with Llama Stack libraries: